vikki-111/vikki-111/README.md

 ---

-### 🛠️ what i’m up to
+### What i’m up to

-- 🎓 Btech @ Gitam university
+- Btech @ Gitam university
-- writing code in c and python
+- Writing code in C and python
 - building small tools like:
   - a custom pomodoro timer
   - a diy stream deck